animatedmax/spring-data-geode/src/main/markdown/reference/samples.md

 <div class="paragraph">

 The Spring Data for GemFire project also includes one sample application.
-Named “Hello World”, the sample application demonstrates how to configure and use GemFire inside a Spring application.
+Named "Hello World", the sample application demonstrates how to configure and use GemFire inside a Spring application.
 At run time, the sample offers a shell that lets you run various commands against the data grid.
 It provides an excellent starting point for developers who